-National Guard Benefits Access Enabled With Extended Orders
+National Guard Benefits Access Enabled with Extended Orders

 Oh, What a Difference a Day Makes

 By some accounts, over 44,000 Soldiers have been activated and given missions that directly support our nation’s fight against this pandemic.
-They support community testing sites, provide logistical support, transport supplies, fill empty call center positions, distribute food and other supplies, build field hospitals, all while cleaning and disinfecting everything in sight.
+They support community testing sites, provide logistical support, transport supplies, fill empty call center positions, distribute food and other supplies, and build field hospitals, all while cleaning and disinfecting everything in sight.
 These are some of America’s finest, serving at a time when no one else can.

-However, Guard units can be federally activated under a Title 10 designation and become “active duty”, meaning they are full-time Soldiers for the duration of their mission.
-When this happens, the funding for these units falls primarily on the federal government, which makes sense; but they can be utilized outside of their state boundaries.
+However, Guard units can be federally activated under a Title 10 designation and become “active duty,” meaning they are full-time Soldiers for the duration of their mission.
+When this happens, the funding for these units falls primarily on the federal government, which makes sense; but they can be utilized outside their state boundaries.

-However, the six months of transitional health benefits do not apply if their deployment is domestic.
+However, the 6 months of transitional health benefits do not apply if their deployment is domestic.
 The Guard units that have been activated in response to this pandemic are “deployed” domestically, essentially on the front lines of this crisis.

 Therein lies the problem.
 The Guard’s orders were extended from May 31st to June 24th, which gives them only 89 days of active service.
 That’s one day short of the minimum time needed to receive these enhanced benefits, and it’s hard to see that as coincidental.

 A Critical Response

 For the past few weeks, legislative officials from most states have contacted congressional leaders to voice their concerns surrounding what seems to be a strategically selected date for deactivation of the National Guard.
 The White House has drawn criticism from some officials who claim that the early termination date is a means to save money.